ReethuVinta/Resource-Arbiter/README.md

 # Resource-Arbiter
-Verilog codes for resource arbiter
+Verilog codes for resource arbiter.
+Proper description of the resource arbiter is present in pdf file.